johnkmzhou/gisfaces-examples/README.md

 # gisfaces-examples

 Web application running on WildFly 10.1.0.Final.
+Code examples were taken from gisfaces-examples-1.8.0.1.war and modified to work in this project environment.
+Other custom code examples can be found under the custom folder.

 ## Installation
 Install Java JDK 8.
 If you're running on Windows be sure to set your system variable JAVA_HOME to the location of your JDK.